 Holding a Prescriptive Easement Is a Sort of Common Law Possession

 Perhaps the easiest way to get a handle on just what prescriptive easements really are is to think of them as a sort of common law possession.
 A prescriptive easement is an easement that isn’t covered with any sort of legal documentation, such as the granting of rights to a certain piece of land via an official will or boundary sharing agreement.
 At the same time, holding this right isn’t exactly in the same boat as squatting on someone else’s property.
 The relationship is a bit more complex than that.

 What Kind of Conditions Do Prescriptive Easements Occur Under?

-There are a number of conditions which may call for the granting or legal recognition of a prescriptive easement.
+There are a number of conditions that may call for the granting of legal recognition of a prescriptive easement.
 Some of these situations may include, but will not be limited to, the following:

 - Resolving an issue such as a fence that infringes on another person’s property.

 - Allowing one person to drive to work on a road that cuts through someone else’s property.

 - Allowing a person to build a shed or barn that partially resides on someone else’s property.